typst-community/rfcs/docs/process.md

 Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from community project developers beforehand, to ascertain that the RFC may be desirable;
 having a consistent positive impact on community projects requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC is discussing the topic in the [Community Forge][discord] or on the [Typst Forum][forum].
+The most common preparations for writing and submitting an RFC is discussing the topic in the Community Forge or on the [Typst Forum][forum].
-You may file issues on this repository for discussion too, but using the [official community Discord][discord] is generally the best way to get immediate feedback by the maintainers and community members.
+You may file issues on this repository for discussion too, but using the [Typst Discord][discord] is generally the best way to get immediate feedback by the maintainers and community members.

 As a rule of thumb, receiving encouraging feedback from long-standing community developers, and particularly members of the relevant projects is a good indication that the RFC is worth pursuing.